Fishing Report for week ending on July 5th 2015

 Please send photos (in jpeg format) and descriptions of your notable catch to our email email@example.com

 OVERVIEW – Fishing is GOOD on most lakes as the water temperatures climb.
 Wild rainbows and cutthroats over 50 cm must be released in Cowichan Lake.
+Only single barb less hooks are allowed for all fishing on island streams and rivers.

 BASS – Bass fishing is EXCELLENT.
 At this time of year most of the bass are in the shallows.
 During the day, soft plastics rigged Carolina style work well and crank baits can work well too.
 Soft plastics rigged “Carolina Style “is also a good choice when fishing drop offs and docks.
 The most productive colors in 4” Yum baits are Smoke or Pumpkinseed.
 Langford Lake, Shawnigan Lake, Prospect Lake and Elk and Beaver Lakes are the best local bass lakes.
 St. Mary’s Lake on Salt Spring Island is also a great lake for bass fishing.